cjhnbls/pipelinedb-doc-cn/joins.rst

 Examples
 -----------

-**Count the number of events whoise id was in the "whitelist" table at some point in time:**
+**Count the number of events whose id was in the "whitelist" table at some point in time:**

 .. code-block:: sql